cfpb/design-system/docs/components/heading-hierarchy.md

       swap them so that date is attached to `.m-meta-header_left` and `.a-heading.a-heading__icon` is attached to `.m-meta-header_right`.
     variation_name: Meta header
-usage: >-
-  <h3>Use cases</h3>

-  Consistent scaling, weights, and capitalization are used to create distinction between heading levels.

-  <h3>Behavior</h3>

-  At screen widths of 600px and below, the Display heading and Headings 1-4 drop in size.
-Headings 5-6 remain consistent at all screen widths.
+usage: "<h3>Use cases</h3>\n\nConsistent scaling, weights, and capitalization are used to create distinction between heading levels.\n\n<h3> Content guidelines </h3>\n\n* Headings should be sentence case\r\n* Do not include punctuation in headings\n* Keep headings to one line on desktop when possible\n\n<h3>Behavior</h3>\nAt screen widths of 600px and below, the Display heading and Headings 1-4 drop in size.
+Headings 5-6 remain consistent at all screen widths."
 accessibility: >-
   Since categories can be repetitive, we suggest placing a label with `.u-visually-hidden` prior to the headings with icons to add more context for